Grades

 Per UWF REG 3.031 with the approval of the student’s assigned Academic Advisor, undergraduate students may take selected courses on a Pass/Fail (P/F) basis.
 The Pass/Fail option may not be used for any University or departmentally required courses.

 To utilize the Pass/Fail option the Grade Mode Change form must be submitted to the Office of the Registrar by the end of the drop/add period for the course part of term.
-It is the responsibility of the student to understand the restrictions and implications surrounding usage of Pass/Fail grades.
+It is the responsibility of the student to understand the restrictions and implications surrounding the usage of Pass/Fail grades.

-No more than six semester hours or two courses (whichever is greater in credit) per degree may be taken on the pass/fail basis.
+No more than six semester hours or two courses (whichever is greater in credit) per degree may be taken on a pass/fail basis.
 A failed course taken on the pass/fail basis counts as part of the maximum six semester hours and is computed in the GPA.
-Courses graded only on a satisfactory/unsatisfactory basis are not considered as part of the allowable six semester hours of pass/fail.
+Courses graded only on a satisfactory/unsatisfactory basis are not considered part of the allowable six semester hours of pass/fail.

 Audit Grading